dpalwallet/DPalWallet/README.md

 ## Description

-A Doge Coin wallet for web69.
+A Doge Coin wallet for web3 & Self-Custodial Dogcoin wallet

 A browser extension based wallet to interact with DogeCoin directly.
 Make it easier to tip and spend DOGE in secure way.